 Develop curriculum materials including plans for in-class demonstrations, presentation materials and associated learning resources.

 Define project ideas for each newly identified data stream to give student users some potential targets for their work.
 This task involves interaction with disciplinary experts.
-Project ideas will be developed for CS 2 (Dr. Tilevich) and CS3 (Dr. Shaffer) and a computational thinking course (Dr. Kafura).
+Project ideas will be developed for CS 1 and CS 2 (Dr. Tilevich) and CS3 (Dr. Shaffer) and a computational thinking course (Dr. Kafura).

 Expand initial contacts with Runestone to retarget the on-line interactive material to incorporate Blockly examples and RTW data streams.